 The Actors’ Fund was founded in 1882; its first president J. Lester Wallack was a Lamb.
 The Lambs would often first meet at Wallack’s theater, which is where the Fund held its first meeting.
 The Funds’ first VP (A.M.
 Palmer), Secretary (Daniel Frohman) were also Lambs.
 Of the Funds’ Trustees about 1/3 were Lambs.
 Shepherd Tom Dillon was the Fund President for many years, as is the current Fund CEO, Joe Benincasa.
 Shepherds Richard Charles and A.J.
 Pocock were trustees, as were Boys Mike Merian and Ed Herlihy, and Lambs Council Member Fran Gaar.
 The Fund and The Lambs continue a close relationship today.
 Of the 12 Chairman, eight Lambs serving as the Fund Chairman (formerly titled president) are: Lester Wallack (1882-1883), Albert M. Palmer (1885-1897), Louis Aldrich (1897-1901), Daniel Frohman (1904-1940), Walter Vincent (1941-1959), Vinton Freedley (1959-1969), Louis A. Lotito (1969-1979), Tom Dillon (1989-2004)

-The Players – that certain club – was founded in 1888 by Edwin Booth, who was a frequent visitor at The Lambs.
+The Players – that certain club – was founded in 1888 by Edwin Booth, who was a Lamb.
 The Players’ brownstone was transformed into a clubhouse by Lamb Stanford White, who designed The Lambs’ clubhouse on 44th Street (1905-1975).
 Over the years The Lambs and The Players have shared an affectionate friendly rivalry, with members who belong to both clubs, and together we share the formation of Actors’ Equity: The Founders were Lambs who met in secret at The Players, for there were too many producer member wandering the halls at The Lambs who did not want the union to form.

 AEA was formed in 1913.
 The 13th Shepherd of The Lambs, William Cortleigh (son, William Jr. was also a Lamb), is credited with naming the new union.
 Of the twenty-one original Council members of Equity, twenty were Lambs.
 The three top officers elected were Lambs; Francis Wilson (President 1913-1920), Henry Miller (VP) and Bruce McRae (Corresponding Secretary).
 About the same time, a group formed to deal with growing concern of unionism in theater, calling themselves the Producing Managers’ Association (PMA).
 Of the forty or so members of the PMA, twenty-one were Lambs.
 The Actors strike of 1919 seriously divided The Lambs, with members who belonged to both AEA and PMA battling it out.
 The Lambs became a hotbed of union activity known as “Local One.”
 Lamb Augustus Thomas, who eventually became a Shepherd, is credited with bringing together the two warring sides which led to the end of the strike.
 Eight Lambs who served as presidents of Equity include Wilson, John Emerson (1920-1928), Ralph Morgan (1924), Frank Gilmore (1928-1937), Arthur Byron (1938-1940), Bert Lytell (1940-1964), Clarence Derwent (1946-1952), and Ralph Bellamy (1952-1964).
 Additionally Lambs who served a Executive Directors include Frank Gilmore (1918-1928), Paul Dullzell (1928-1948), and Willard Swire (Acting Exec 1980-1981).